Gifts (novel): Power and violence

 Le Guin described the role of magic in the novel in the following manner: "in Gifts, the powers of magic are kind of warped.
 They are mostly used aggressively and destructively and defensively, actually.
 You know, it’s like having that secret weapon that they use against each other.
 It’s all gone kind of sour."
 The characters in the novel often fail to understand the responsibility that goes along with their power; only by the end of the story do Orrec and Gry come to terms with their gifts, and understand the best way to use them.
 Orrec's power is misunderstood for much of the novel: he has inherited his mother's ability to tell stories, rather than his father's ability to unmake things.
 However, he also has power in his reputation, as a person to be feared.
 Much of the novel is concerned with the abuse of power, and the problems with following without thinking of consequences, as well as the violence that is contained in the Upland society.
-Although Orrec's father Canoc he too does not hesitate to use his power for his own ends: his wife Melle was taken in a raid, over the course of which Canoc slew another man.
+Orrec's father Canoc does not hesitate to use his power for his own ends: his wife Melle was taken in a raid, over the course of which Canoc slew another man.
 He nonetheless shows more forethought than some of the other characters in the novel, and actually asks Melle to be his wife; he also gives gifts to her town in return.
 Melle's stories form an important part of the children's morality, featuring as they do a number of characters exhibiting kindness and altruism, in contrast to the Upland culture.
 The violence within the Upland society is exemplified in the person of Ogge Drum, who is depicted as a thief and a bully.
 He lusts after Melle, and kills her with his gift when he realizes he cannot have her.